-The best way to reset your digestive system is to detox your gut with healthy and straightforward food.
-This improves the body’s overall functioning and boots your immunity.
+Ayurveda says the best way to reset your digestive system is to detox your gut with healthy and straightforward food.
+This improves the body’s overall functioning and boosts your immunity.
 Kitchari is Ayurveda’s very own traditional and beneficial cleansing food.

 What Is Kitchari & Why We Eat It?

 Kitchari is a Hindi word.
 It is pronounced as rich-uh-ree and means mixture, generally a combination of two grains.
 It is made by a combination of basmati rice and split mung beans with various aromatic spices.
 The addition of species is an individual choice and not a mandate.
 It is simple, light, and easy to digest, making it appropriate for improving gut immunity.
 The addition of optional vegetables to enhance the taste is okay.

 - 1 cup mung dal (split yellow)

 - 1/2 to 1-inch ginger root, chopped or grated

 - A bit of mineral salt (1/4 tsp. or so)

 - 1/2 tsp. whole cumin seeds